 Yes, the Flow blockchain follows an advanced version of the proof-of-stake consensus mechanism and relies on several nodes to process a transaction.
 Since becoming a validator requires technical knowledge, it is inaccessible to everyone.
 But individuals can participate as delegators, by contributing their crypto to staking pools and earning staking rewards in proportion to the number of tokens delegated through leading staking platforms and wallets.

-Best Places To Stake Flow (FLOW) In 2023
+Best Places To Stake Flow (FLOW)

 Flow can be staked using a cryptocurrency exchange or wallet.
 Based on our assessment, these are the best four places to stake FLOW to generate free crypto yields.